 5 Tips from Cornerstone Content Experts

-Cornerstone content consists of those best articles and pages on your site that you want search engines to see.
-Cornerstone content is the mechanism of making it easy for readers to find information and related content.
+Cornerstone content consists of the best articles and pages on your site that you want search engines to see.
+Cornerstone content makes it easy for readers to find information and related content.

 Below are some of the top tips from content experts for getting the most out of cornerstone content.

-Cathy Mc Philips, VP of Marketing at Content Marketing institute explains “For us, our cornerstone content answers the basic questions.
-We’ve optimized them based on keywords, based on how we answer the questions and based on the questions themselves.
-Our best page on our website is ‘What is Content Marketing?’ page.
-By writing for the customers, not for search engines, many of the keywords came out naturally.”
+Cathy Mcphillips, VP of Marketing at Content Marketing institute explains “For us, our cornerstone content answers the basic questions.
+We’ve optimized them based on keywords, based on how we answer the questions, and based on the questions themselves.
+The best page on our website is the ‘What is Content Marketing?’ page.
+Since we wrote for the customers, not for search engines, many of the keywords came out naturally.”

 3. Consider outsourcing

-Kaleigh Moore, a SaaS Marketer explains, “Producing content requires lots of keyword research, ton of writing and competitive advantage.
+Kaleigh Moore, a SaaS Marketer explains, “Producing content requires lots of keyword research, tons of writing, and a competitive advantage.
 If you have a small team, this can be a major time-suck and it can pull your in-house team members away.
 That’s why it’s always wise to outsource the execution of the pieces to freelance writers who are experts on the topics.
-This creates time and staff resources to allows you to tap into an expert’s existing knowledge base instead of spending hours researching on your own.
+This frees up more time and staff resources, allowing you to tap into an expert’s existing knowledge base instead of spending hours researching on your own.
 This makes scaling up of this content more realistic.”

 4. Prioritize site navigation and internal linking

-Jimmy Daly, Marketing Director of Animalz said, “It’s easy to publish an article, but it’s always hard to build it in an optimal way to your site structure.
-Content creation is one step and you should make sure you leave time, budget and energy to build internal links and improve your design and navigation as required.”
+Jimmy Daily, Marketing Director of Animals said, “It’s easy to publish an article, but it’s always hard to build it in an optimal way to your site structure.
+Content creation is one step and you should make sure you leave time, budget, and energy to build internal links and improve your design and navigation as required.”